-The most significant impacting factor on our behaviours and actions are our “in the box” internal interpretations; which are indicative of our how our Needs, Values and Beliefs drive the mindsets we embody that generate the Meaning and Context we ascribe, unconsciously, to the world surrounding us.
+The most significant impacting factor on our behaviours and actions are our “in the box” internal interpretations; which are indicative of our how our Needs, Values, and Beliefs drive the Mindsets we embody that generate the Meaning and Context we ascribe, unconsciously, to the world surrounding us.

-This means that our Behaviours and Actions are the result of our habitual mindsets and of the meaning and context we apply when we also formulate critical business activities such as developing strategies, managing time, solving problems and making decisions.
+As well as to the meaning and context we apply when we also formulate critical business activities such as developing strategies, managing time, solving problems and making decisions.